RAIN's 40th anniversary year!

 October 15, 2010

 Shweeb (human-powered rail) is certainly cute, and might find a place somewhere, in some transportation mix.
-But it really only can help people to cope with the awful structure of modern cities.
-It doesn't fix it.
-It might be fun as a community project, in the mold of a neighborhood-built rail system.
+But it really only can help people to cope with the awful transportation structure of modern cities.
+It's not a fix.
+But, it might be fun as a community project, for a short leg, in the mold of a neighborhood-built rail system, to encourage local engineering talent.

 October 8, 2010